 Robb helped me arrange them over the ladder and chandeliers in our back dining room.
 I love all the texture they add and how they give some extra dimension to the space too!

-Take a little walk!
+Take a little walk around your area!
 If you have a wooded area around you or just forage the tree trimmings in your neighborhood, there are so many great ways you can use free branches to bring the fall vibes indoors!

-This year, Harrison gathered a big bag of pinecones on our New England trip.
+Last year, Harrison gathered a big bag of pinecones on our New England trip.
 Our vintage Airstream campsite in Woodstock, Vermont was full of pretty pinecones and we ended up bringing home a bag of beautiful, huge pinecones with some great memories tucked inside too!

 When we got home, I added the pinecones to some of my mortar & pestle collection.
 By filling 3 bowls, I was able to carry the decor idea throughout the entire space.
 At the same time, the pine cones added some pretty wood tones and texture to blend with my fall decorating.

 Pinecones are great for winter and Christmas decor, too, so keep them around when you start packing up the fall decorations!
 You can tuck in a little twig of evergreen to turn your fall arrangement into a winter one!